 Use

-As mentioned before, the present perfect continuous tense is used to highlight actions or situations that started in the past and continue to the present, or have recently ended with a focus on the action’s duration or continuity.
+As mentioned, the present perfect continuous tense highlights actions or situations that started in the past and continue to the present, or have recently ended, with a focus on the action’s duration or continuity.
 There are several specified scenarios where this may occur.

 The present perfect continuous is used when you want to stress how long an action has been happening.